bergantine/gesso/README.markdown

 There are a few extra non-semantic hooks for better typographic styling including a definition for the `.amp` class (for ampersands customization) and a `.caps` class definition for setting text in all caps.

 The effects of these stylesheets and the methods used to import them can and will have odd effects (or just flat out won't work) on Netscape Communicator and IE 5 Mac.
-At one point this was intentional but now its just worth mentioning.
+At one point this was intentional but now it probably isn't even worth worth mentioning.

 Miscellaneous Files
 -------------------